- Creating Projects

-Once you have highlighted all the important snippets of data and initial findings you can start organizing them in different groups.
-You can create groups by clicking the "Create group" button while in the analysis section, or straight from your inbox when classifying your feedback.
+Once you have highlighted all the important snippets of data and initial findings you can start organizing them in different themes.
+You can create themes by clicking the "Create theme" button while in the analysis section, or straight from your project when classifying your feedback.

-Your groups can be reordered simply by dragging them around.
-You can also change group colors, which additional context to your analysis:
+Your themes can be reordered simply by dragging them around.
+You can also change theme colors, which adds context to your analysis:

 Searching and filtering your findings

-Analysis board supports all of the search capabilities of the project inbox - you can filter all your findings by tags, properties and user data.
+The analysis board supports all of the search capabilities of the project - you can filter all your findings by tags, properties, and user data.
 If you need to move multiple items at once - you can do so by selecting them by clicking on a checkbox in the top left corner of the card.
-You can also select all items in a given group.
+You can also select all items in a given theme.

-Filtering results can speed up moving multiple items between groups - simply run a search query and use "move to other group" feature to move all search results to the desired group or only the items you're interested in:
+Filtering results can speed up moving multiple items between themes - simply run a search query and use the "move to another theme" feature to move all search results to the desired theme or only the items you're interested in:

 Capturing findings as stories

 You can think of stories as individual findings or insights, they are essentially digestible articles that help you capture your learnings and share them easily with your colleagues and the entire organization.
-Here's a quick introduction to Stories and how they can help you do better research:
+Here's a quick introduction to stories and how they can help you do better research:

 There are multiple ways to create stories from within the Analysis tab of Research Projects.
 In the Analysis tab, you can simply click the “Create a story” button.

-Stories can also be created within the Analysis tab of Research Projects by clicking on the ellipsis in the top right corner of a Group and selecting “Create a Story” option:
+Stories can also be created within the Analysis tab of Research Projects by clicking on the ellipsis in the top right corner of a Theme and selecting “Create a story” option:

-The Story editor will appear, which is designed to help you present your findings in an interactive format.
-The goal is to not only to record your learnings, but also to transfer that knowledge to other teams in your organization.
+The story editor will appear, which is designed to help you present your findings in an interactive format.
+The goal is not only to record your learnings, but also to transfer that knowledge to other teams in your organization.